October 11th, 2017

 Five House Days are held throughout the year to give students an extended period of time to further the mission of the House System.
 These days include opportunities to earn points in the year long competition to win the House Cup.
 As friendly rivalries emerge, houses will compete in the areas of academics, athletics, school spirit, and more with the culmination of the competition during the House Olympics in the spring.

-Reminder: Parents can check the amount of hours their son or daughter has verified through their Brain Honey account through their mentor group leadership course.
+Reminder: Parents can check the amount of hours their son and/or daughter has verified through their ALMA account through their mentor group leadership course.

 Students should check the service boards in the cafeteria for service opportunities or check with their House Service Coordinator(s).
 The service boards are updated daily.
 There is a Garden Party at Christ the King Church just down the street from Hartley every Wednesday immediately after school.
 See Mr. Triplett for details.